kmilo7204/Self-Driving_Vehicle_Control/README.md

 <img  src = "./controller_output/Waypoints%20Solution.png">
 </p>

 >In this case, the vehicle followed the desired trajectory.
 The Stanley controller had a great performance overall and its precision was good enough for this case.

-A possible solution for this issue is to force a brake input to helps helps the vehicle to reduce the speed and reach the desired speed.
-Implementing an MPC.
+Other types of controllers such as the Pure Pursuit or even the Model Predictive Control could be implemented to try to enhance the system performance.

+## Video
+Find a video with the final results of this project in this [link](https://www.youtube.com/watch?v=hDeEsH9pHK8)